marekdano/vanilla-js-app/PRESENTATION.md

 [Slide 1]()
 This short presentation is about the superpowers which come with vanilla JavaScript and HTML5.

-During my days in the office I struggle a lot with our development practices and methodologies.
-We're spending substantial amount of time on configurations, ceremony, settings things up.
+My days in the office are a constant struggle with the established development practices and methodologies.
+I spend spending substantial amount of time on configurations, ceremony, settings things up.
 I'd rather write code.

 [Slide 2]()
 A look at the amount of config files in an average application is revealing.